coyte/energyscript/README.md

 # energyscript
 Scripts to read energy consumption and production.
-The scripts get data from dsmr P1 gen4 meter, Kamstrup 403 mbus heat meter (script not ready) and Omnik PV inverters.
+The scripts get data from Kaifa DSMR P1 gen4 meter, Kamstrup 403 mbus heat meter (script not ready) and Omnik PV inverters.
+They have not been tested with any other equipment.
+I expect the dsmr2mqtt sccript to work with other meters, as the P1 interface is well specified.
+The omnik inverters shared their IP interface with a number of other Chinese inverters, if you have a Chinese inverter give it a shot.
+Kamstrup 403 seem pretty common, I don't know if that goes for the Mbus data as well, if you have a other Kamstrup, good chance it will work, as for other brands, I don't know.

 They publish a subset of the data to a homeassistant compatible MQTT,for any home automation to pick up and process.
 The formatting of the MQTT enables autodiscovery of devices with entities by HomeAssistant.